tubasteve13/AlPl/README.md

 Update 10-2-2025

+#Templated install
+   - Download the templates folder and put in the esphome folder that is in the config directory.
+   - put the main.yml into the base esphome folder.
+   - everything that needs changes for your setup is "change-me"
+   - Easiest way is to use the add device, create but dont flash. paste the 'main.yml below and copy over your settings deleting everything above once you've added.

 This is for the Xorigin aipi.
 The chip is an esp32-s3-16MB.
 I looked high and low to find info on the display, other than it using common controller driver it does work.

 128x128 full RGB screen with white led.